 Please note that all members of the retinue must be Jewish and, if married, within the Jewish faith.
 Any special cases should be discussed with the rabbi.
 Also ensure that all dresses conform to the standards of “Tzniut” as outlined above.

 The wedding reception must be Kosher, i.e. catered by a Beth-Din approved caterer.
 If you intend inviting rabbis or chazanim (or any other frum people) to the reception, please be aware that they will not be comfortable if there is mixed dancing or a female vocalist performing.
 It has become customary at many weddings to have separate Israeli-style dancing at the beginning of the reception, up to the main course and bentching.
 Discuss this with the band in good time.

-Arrangements for the use of the recently refurbished hall on the Shul premises must be made directly with our resident caterers, Stan and Pete, at 011-728-7668.
+Arrangements for the use of the recently refurbished hall on the Shul premises are made by contacting the Shul office.

 If you would like other rabbis to be involved in your wedding ceremony, please let the office know.
 While “Siddur Kiddushin” (the actual performance of the marriage ceremony) can only be done by the Shul’s own rabbi, we will be more than happy to include any recognized Orthodox rabbis as co-officiants in the ceremony.

 Immersion in the Mikvah by the Bride prior to the Marriage is an integral Halachik component of a Jewish Marriage.
 It is done on the night before the wedding (although it can be brought forward by a couple of days in case of necessity).
 Full details will be given during the Marriage Education classes (see page 6).
 Attendance by the Groom on the morning of his wedding is customary (and recommended) but not obligatory (see page 9).
 If you so desire, Rabbi Chaikin will guide you in this regard.